 Modern Language Association (MLA) Format is a writing style used mainly by English classes.
 The MLA publishes and regularly updates The MLA Handbook for Writers of Research Papers, the official guide to using MLA format.
 The MLA Handbook is now in its 7th edition (2009), so if you refer to any books or web sites to help you formulate your paper, make sure the source is using the most up-to-date edition to avoid penalties from your instructor.
-An updated print copy of the handbook is available in all campus libraries.
+An updated print copy of the handbook is available in both campus libraries.

 MLA style does not require a cover page, but does require a specific heading on the front page, as well as the student's last name and page number listed in the top right corner of every page.